nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - Defensive Programming used:

-    Execution of the `done` command makes use of defensive programming techniques to handle situations where `Visit` or its related `Frequency` and `Occurence` fields are empty.
+    Execution of the `done` command makes use of defensive programming techniques to handle situations where `Visit` or its related `Frequency` and `Occurrence` fields are empty.

 ### Datetime for Visit and LastVisit